Henry III, Holy Roman Emperor: Preparing Italy and Germany for his death

 Herman of Cologne died.
 Henry appointed his confessor, Anno, as Herman's successor.
 Henry of France, so long eyeing Lorraine greedily, met for a third time with the emperor at Ivois in May 1056.
 The French king, not renowned for his tactical or strategic prowess, but admirable for his personal valour on the field, had a heated debate with the German king and challenged him to single combat.
 Henry fled at night from this meeting.
 Once in Germany again, Godfrey made his final peace, and Henry went to the northeast to deal with a Slav uprising after the death of William of Meissen.
 He fell ill on the way and took to bed.
-He freed Beatrice and Matilda and had those with him swear allegiance to the young Henry, whom he commended the pope, present.
+He freed Beatrice and Matilda and had those with him swear allegiance to the young Henry, whom he commended to the protection of the pope, who was also present.

 On 5 October, not yet forty, Henry died at Bodfeld, the imperial hunting lodge in the Harz mountains.
 His heart was transferred to Goslar and his body to Speyer, to rest next to his father's in the family vault of the cathedral of Speyer.
 Henry had been one of the most powerful of the Holy Roman Emperors.
 His authority as king in Burgundy, Germany and Italy was only rarely questioned, his power over the church was at the root of what the reformers he sponsored later fought against in his son, and his achievement in binding to the empire her tributaries was clear.
 Nevertheless, his reign is often pronounced a failure in that he apparently left problems far beyond the capacities of his successors to handle.
 The Investiture Controversy was largely the result of his church politics, though his popemaking gave the Roman diocese to the reform party.
 He united all the great duchies save Saxony to himself at one point or another but gave them all away.
 His most enduring and concrete monument may be the impressive palace (kaiserpfalz) at Goslar.